Highlights

 Collen Williamson, M. Mason

-A painting of this ceremony appears in the Cox Corridors of the U.S. Capitol Building's House Wing.
-A panel of the Senate Bronze Doors also displays the scene.
+A painting of this ceremony appears in the Cox Corridors of the U.S. Capitol Building's House Wing, and a panel of the Senate Bronze Doors also displays the scene.